I already wrote about the “old” Markets In Tel Aviv. They are Carmel Market, Nachlat Binyamin Market, HaTikva Market, and Levinsky Market.

 Rothschild Allenby Market

-Food markets became a real trend in Tel-Aviv and Rothschild Allenby Market is the most recent one (till this date, opened at the end of 2016).
+Food markets became a real trend in Tel-Aviv, and Rothschild Allenby Market is the most recent one (till this date, opened at the end of 2016).
 These are the new kind of markets.
-Mostly they have restaurants and places to eat and few stores where you can find raw materials.
+Mostly they have restaurants and places to eat and a few stores where you can find raw materials.

 The name Rothschild Allenby Market comes from the corners of the streets this market is located on.